 Consider Refinancing Private Student Loans

-Refinancing generally isn't a good idea for federal loans because it would require you to get a new loan from a private lender.
+Refinancing generally isn't a good idea for federal loans because it would require that you get a new loan from a private lender.
 That would mean giving up income-driven payment options, generous forbearance and deferment options, and other federal borrower benefits.

 Explore Options for Deferment or Forbearance

-Forbearance is the better option in most cases for those who know their financial hardship is temporary, forbearance is the better option, though interest always accrues on loans in this state.
-Deferment, on the other hand, can work well for individuals who have some subsidized student loans and want to avoid interest accrual, or are unsure how long their financial instability will last.
+Forbearance is the better option in most cases for those who know that their financial hardship is temporary, although interest will accrue.
+Deferment can work well for individuals who have some subsidized student loans and want to avoid interest accrual, or who are unsure how long their financial instability will last.

 Consider Your Obligations Before You Drop Out

-Deciding whether to drop out of school is a big decision and it's important to consider all of the financial implications before you make your choice, including the challenges of boosting your earning potential without a degree.
+Deciding whether to drop out of school is a big decision, and it's important to consider all the financial implications before you make your choice, including the challenges of boosting your earning potential without a degree.